 At West Branch JSH, students can be actively involved in many ways.
 Besides academic work and interscholastic sports activities, there are a number of organized clubs that students can join.
-We would encourage you to consider these clubs and join one or more of them to help make your high school experience more enjoyable.
+We would encourage yoStudents will be encouraged and required to choose a club(s) to attend during monthly activity days. u to consider these clubs and join one or more of them to help make your high school experience more enjoyable.
+Students will not be required to attend any club related functions outside of activity day.
 Parents or guardians can decline permission for their student(s) to belong to any club(s).
 Exemption can be completed by the parent or guardian by indicating it in writing to the high school principal.